tmobile/magentaA11y/_checklist-native/carousel.md

 - A carousel is a list of related content items as a horizontal slideshow
 - There are a variety of implementation alternatives for a carousel.
 At least one of the options in the above success criteria for navigating through the elements/slides must be available
 - Slides cannot automatically start rotating through carousel unless there is a pause/stop button
 - Consider the number of slides/elements in carousel when choosing implementation.
 Swiping right through the slides of a very large number of slides to get to the next element past the carousel would not be a good user experience.
-Custom actions/gestures for navigation through the slides should be considered on large carousels.
-Then, if the user wants to bypass all the slides, they would simply swipe right to the next element past the carousel.
+Custom actions/gestures for navigation through the slides should be considered on large carousels on iOS.
+Then, if the user wants to bypass all the slides, they would simply swipe right to the next element past the carousel
-- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index.
+- The container on Android also offers the user a way to bypass all the slides
-- Consider accessibility requirements when chosing a plug-in or widget
+- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index (without focus on slides)

 ## iOS

 ### Name
-- Programmatic name describes the purpose of the carousel.
+- Programmatic name of any interactive element describes it's purpose
 - Append ", Carousel" to the programmatic name to announce the role, since the carousel is custom and does not have a native role assigned
-- If visible text label exists, the programmatic name should match the visible text label.
+- If visible text label exists for an interactive component, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
 - Placeholder text is NOT the programmatic name